Abdullahsakindar/ZebTech.github.io/README.md

 zebtech.github.io
 =================

 The organisation's website.
 Work in progress...
-Please be patient.
+Please be patient, but not too much.